ACE Functions

 when including the--output

 .
-If the output mode is CSV, then ACE will generate coloured diff files to highlight differences.--nodes
+If the output mode is CSV, then ACE will generate coloured diff files to highlight differences.-n

 specifies a comma-delimited subset of nodes on which the command will be executed.
 ACE allows up to a three-way node comparison.
-Simultaneously comparing more than three nodes at once is not recommended.--quiet
+Simultaneously comparing more than three nodes at once is not recommended.-q

 suppresses messages about sanity checks and the progress bar instdout